 If you stick to the "warm water" method, you may have to keep replacing the water to maintain its temperature as water loses its heat to the cold surrounding.
 Hence, it might take quite a while before you can happily scoop up a spoon of coconut oil for use on cooking or for other purposes.

 This is the only "safe" way off the top of my head for melting coconut oil in a plastic jar.
 Do you have a better yet safe way for making coconut oil liquid in a plastic container?
-Please share with us your ingenious ideas via the comment form at the end of this article.
+Please share with me your ingenious ideas.

 2. Melting hardened coconut oil in a glass jar